vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 years; Gopālakrsna is deyatā; thread with 10 strands to be placed before Kṛsṇa image, which thread was to be tied on one's hand, worship with ten Tulasi leaves the names of Hari; 10 puris to each of 10 brāhmanas; Vratūrka (folios

 129a-132a from Bhavisyottara), VR 265–269.
 Daśūratūradina-Vide under 'Avatāra-dina' above pp. 262-63.
 Daśātatūrarrata-(1) begin on 12th of Mārg.
-Su; Visṇu
+Su; Viṣṇu

 appeared as Matsya that day ; on every su.
-12th up to Bh. worship of Visnu in the ton avatāras in each month in order; HV I. 1158-1161 (from Viṣnupurāṇa); (2) begin on Bh. śu.
+12th up to Bh. worship of Viṣṇu in the ton avatāras in each month in order; HV I. 1158-1161 (from Viṣṇupurāṇa); (2) begin on Bh. śu.
 10; on same tithi and month for every year for ten years; each year different food to be offered (e. g. apūpa in first year, ghṛtapūraka in 2nd and so on); ten parts of food prepared for god, ten to brāhmana and ten for himself; ten costly images of avatāras including Bhārgava, Rāma, Krsna, Bauddha and Kalkin; VR 358–359 (from Bhav.), SmK 239.

 Dastoddharama-pracami or nūgadasto-on 5th of Bh. śu.; for